Skip to main content

 cat /etc/nvme/hostnqn

-Warning Astra Trident modifies the ctrl_device_tmo value to ensure NVMe doesn't give up on the path if it goes down.
+Warning Trident modifies the ctrl_device_tmo value to ensure NVMe doesn't give up on the path if it goes down.
 Do not change this setting.